Stuart Fairchild Player Props: Reds vs. Red Sox

 Stuart Fairchild At The Plate

-- Fairchild has had an RBI in 10 games this year (22.7%), including three multi-RBI outings (6.8%).
-He has also driven home three or more of his team's runs in one contest.
+- He has homered in one of 45 games, and in 0.7% of his plate appearances.

-- He has scored in 12 of 44 games this season, and more than once 3 times.
+- Fairchild has had at least one RBI in 24.4% of his games this year (11 of 45), with two or more RBI three times (6.7%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.